Home / Family Fun by Season / Holiday Season Guide / All Aboard for Old-Fashioned Fun: Local Holiday Trains Around Philly

 230 E. Market Street, West Chester

-Santa’s Express, a 75-minute ride on a heated and decorated train car, will feature an appearance by Santa, as well as live music.
-Excursions run multiple times on weekends, from mid-November though December.
+The Santa’s Express, a 75-minute ride on a heated and decorated train car, features an appearance by Santa, as well as live music.
+Excursions run multiple times on weekends, from late November though December.
 Additional 5 pm departures take place for a few weeks in December.

 Whippany Polar Express Train Ride